 Starting an Internship

-- Complete an Employer Internship Application (PDF) and return to the Internship Specialist via e-mail, fax, or mail or use our online Employer Internship Application form.
+- Complete an Online Employer Internship Application.
+Alternatively, use our downloadable Employer Internship Application form (PDF) and return to the Internship Program via e-mail, fax, or mail.

 - Companies requesting an intern from Oakton for the first time can expect a site visit from the Internship Specialist.